-Adverse reaction and severity Treatment Modification Grade 1 and Grade 2 adverse Dose adjustment is usually not required. reactions which are tolerable and easily managed Add supportive care as indicated.
-Grade 2 adverse reactions which are intolerable and cannot be managed with a dose reduction or supportive care Interrupt treatment until the adverse reaction resolves to Grade ≤1.
-Add supportive care as indicated.
-Consider re-initiating at a reduced dose.
-Grade 3 adverse reactions (except clinically nonrelevant laboratory abnormalities) Interrupt treatment until the adverse reaction resolves to Grade ≤ 1 .
-Add supportive care as indicated.
+Adverse reaction and severity Treatment Modification Grade 1 and Grade 2 adverse Dose adjustment is usually not required. reactions which are tolerable and Add supportive care as indicated. easily managed Grade 2 adverse reactions which are Interrupt treatment until the adverse reaction resolves to intolerable and cannot be managed Grade ≤ 1 . with a dose reduction or supportive Add supportive care as indicated. care Consider re-initiating at a reduced dose.
+Grade 3 adverse reactions (except Interrupt treatment until the adverse reaction resolves to clinically nonrelevant laboratory Grade ≤1. abnormalities) Add supportive care as indicated.
 Re-initiate at a reduced dose.
-Grade 4 adverse reactions (except Interrupt treatment. clinically nonrelevant laboratory abnormalities) Institute appropriate medical care.
-If adverse reaction resolves to Grade ≤1, re-initiate at a reduced dose.
-If adverse reaction does not resolve, permanently discontinue CABOMETYX.
+Grade 4 adverse reactions (except Interrupt treatment. clinically nonrelevant laboratory Institute appropriate medical care. abnormalities) If adverse reaction resolves to Grade ≤ 1 , re-initiate at a reduced dose.
+If adverse reaction does not resolve, permanently discontinue the treatment.
+Liver enzymes elevations for RCC patients treated with CABOMETYX in combination with nivolumab ALT or AST > 3 times ULN but ≤ 10 Interrupt CABOMETYX and nivolumab until these times ULN without concurrent total adverse reactions resolves to Grade ≤ 1 . bilirubin \geq 2 times ULN Corticosteroid therapy may be considered if immune- mediated reaction is suspected (refer to nivolumab SmPC).
+Re-initiate with a single medicine or sequential re- initiating with both medicines after recovery may be considered.
+If re-initiating with nivolumab, refer to nivolumab SmPC.
+ALT or AST > 10 times ULN or > 3 Permanently discontinue CABOMETYX and nivolumab. times ULN with concurrent total Corticosteroid therapy may be considered if immune- bilirubin ≥ 2 times ULN mediated reaction is suspected (refer to nivolumab SmPC).